 Can I choose to study a language different from the one I started in high school?

 Yes!
 Students can elect to try a new modern or classical language and can fulfill the General Education language requirement by completing Introduction to language I and II.
 Language selection might depend on personal interest, heritage, or career ambitions.
 Students with previous language experience who decide to try a new language are not required to take the online placement exam, but are nonetheless encouraged to begin their language study as freshman to afford time for a language minor or major should they so desire.
-Waiting until the sophomore or junior year to begin studying a foreign language might not allow students enough time to complete the requirements of a minor or major before graduation.
+Waiting until the sophomore or junior year to begin studying a language will not usually allow students enough time to complete the requirements of a minor or major before graduation.

 Advanced Placement (AP) Exams

-Augustana College awards credit and recommends placement to students who have achieved a score of 3 or higher on the French, German or Spanish language AP examination.
+Augustana University awards credit and recommends placement to students who have achieved a score of 3 or higher on the French, German or Spanish language AP examination.
 Visit the Academic Support Services page for additional information.

 - AP score of 5, students are placed, following a consultation with language faculty, into a 300-level course (preferably one of the conversation/composition courses).
 Students receive 3 credits for Beginning Language I and 3 credits for Beginning Language II.
 Students who complete the 300-level course indicated by the AP exam results with a grade of C- or better are eligible to receive 4 transcripted credits for Intermediate Language I and 4 transcripted credits for Intermediate Language II by paying a processing fee.

 - AP score of less than 3, students take Augustana College's free on-line placement exam to finalize appropriate placement.
 Students who place into a course higher than Beginning Language I are eligible to receive transcripted credits for lower-level courses if they complete the course indicated by the replacement exam results with a grade of C- or better and pay a processing fee.
 Pease visit the Foreign Language Placement and Oral Test-Out examinations page. for additional information on the placement and oral test-out exams.